talwarabhimanyu/talwarabhimanyu.github.io/_drafts/2018-07-30-rnn-backprop.md

 * $$x^{(t)}$$, a vector of dimensions $$d \times 1$$, which represents the $$t^{th}$$ 'word' in a sequence of length $$T$$, and
 * $$h^{(t-1)}$$, a vector of dimensions $$D_h \times 1$$, which is the output of the previous RNN Unit, and is referred to as a 'hidden-state' vector.

-_Note: The numbers $$D_h$$ and $$d$$, which are said to represent the number of hidden units and the length of input embeddings, respectively, are 'hyperparamters'.
+_Note: The numbers $$D_h$$ and $$d$$, which represent the lengths of the 'hidden-state' and the input embedding vectors, respectively, are 'hyperparamters'.
 That is, it is up to us to choose values for these numbers._

 The output of the RNN unit at time-step $$t$$ is its 'hidden-state vector' $$h^{(t)}$$.
 The equations governing a single unit are:
 $$